TaoFruit/ulal/README.md

 6. If the issue is close then the 100.html file is available to link to another issue.

 ### 2. **Link a GitHub Issue**
-1. Find a property to work on its Issues at https://github.com/orgs/United-Home/repositories .
+1. Find a United Home property to work on its Issues at https://github.com/orgs/United-Home/repositories .
 For example, the Issues at <a href="https://github.com/United-Home/2405-45th-St/issues"> 2405-45th-St </a>
 <img width="798" alt="image" src="https://user-images.githubusercontent.com/61100293/217858482-0886d55a-a136-45da-bd30-942407ccdb0a.png">.

+2. Click on one Issue.
-2. The issue should have a written note or a comment as to which ULAL QR Code it is currently assigned to.
+3. The issue should have a written note or a comment as to which ULAL QR Code or the .html link it is currently assigned to.
-3. If you can't find the designated QR Code, then comment on the task to inform the Admin you're working on this issue of integrating.
-Or you can help by figuring it out yourself and comment the QR Code.
+4. If you can't find the .html link, then comment on the task to inform the Admin you're working on this issue of finding the .html link from ULAL.
+5. Figure out and comment the .html link from <a href="https://github.com/WorldEnterpriseGroup/ulal/tree/gh-pages">ULAL</a> to this Issue.
+6. Copy the link of the issue by,

+7. When you know which Issue and which .html link to work on, go back to the .html file